deeprjs/deepr/README.md

 ## Specifications

-Deepr is still a work in progress and proper specifications will come later.
+Although pretty stable, Deepr is a work in progress, and formal specifications remain to be written.

 ## License